 Robin Sutherland, pianist

-Sutherland has a long association with the Breckenridge Music Festival.
-Born in Denver, Sutherland grew up in Greeley, entering the studio of Dr. Rita Hutcherson, head of the piano department, at the age of four.
-He soon came to the notice of another faculty member, the founder of the BMF, Dr. Kenneth Evans.
-This led to many musical experiences including the first of many solo engagements with the Breckenridge Music Festival.
+Born in Denver, Robin Sutherland grew up in Greeley, entering the studio of Dr. Rita Hutcherson, head of the piano department of what was then Colorado State College, at the age of four.
+As a boy, he was befriended by another faculty member, Dr. Kenneth Evans; which led to many musical experiences including the first of many solo engagements with the Breckenridge Music Festival.
 Sutherland is an alumnus of the Aspen Music School and Festival, San Francisco Conservatory of Music, the University of Hawai’i and Juilliard.

 Of Sutherland’s recording of Bach’s “Goldberg” Variations, Newhouse News Services has said, “…Sutherland has given us what may very well be the most totally satisfying Goldberg Variations available.”